VicCAlq/moonkind/README.md

 TL;DR: If you want a familiar type-checking syntax and possible a lot of other features, a transpiled Lua dialect is probably a more adequate solution.
 However if you just want basic type-checking and would like to avoid transpiling scripts, you can give MoonKind a spin.

+> Why an entire project for such a small feature?

+- While working on another project I started doing way too many type assertions, and since they're all too similar it'd be best to make things easier by wrapping them in helpful functions.

+> Why not use a compiled/transpiled Lua dialect with typing support?

+- To avoid transpilation and reduce the ammount of dependencies per project.

 ## Type system

 MoonKind gives you two ways of checking for types: Either by direct assertion which will throw an error on type mismatch, or by giving you two returns, containing a type-match success boolean and a <given_variable | error>.